In this article, we discuss 3 things:

 How we can help you further

 We have created a one-stop-shop solution for all BCG Aptitude assessments.
-The 89-page guide covers the one-way video interview, the Pymetrics, the chatbot interview, and the Online Case and has been developed by us in collaboration with previous test-takers and BCG insiders.
+The 111-page guide covers the chatbot interview, the online case, the one-way video interview, and the Pymetrics and has been developed by us in collaboration with previous test-takers and BCG insiders.
 The guide includes

 - a detailed break-down of each assessment, the skills evaluated, and tips on how to approach each